This post is brought to you by Go Organically.

-We walked an old railroad track (now a sandy path) a distance of 1.2 miles.
-Through signs along the way, we learned this was the same path, in 1864 the Union soldiers took.
+We walked an old railroad track (now a sandy path), a distance of 1.2 miles.
+Through signs along the way, we learned this was the same path in1864 the Union soldiers took.

-I imagine that day on June 25, 1864, was far hotter than the day of our visit.
+I imagined that day on June 25, 1864, was far hotter than the day of our visit.
 That day, 492 lives of young boys and old men from Southside Virginia would be forever changed.

 Around this time, Confederate General Robert E. Lee and his army were trying to defend the city of Petersburg, Virginia.
 He desperately needed the victory or the steady flow of supplies from the south and west via railroads would halt.